 The 36mm MSO measures 35mm wide on a 19mm internal-width rim.
 Whilst this may seem short change, unless you are 100% certain your frame is capacious enough, being a smidge under is definitely better than over, which may see your frame clogged or rubbed.

 Able to be set up tubeless or tubed, there are two sizes of the tubeless MSO variant available: the tested 36mm, and a soon-to-be-launched and frankly whopping 50mm (that's 2in to you mountain bike folks).
 Also in the MSO range (but not tubeless) are the following variants: 32, 40 & 50mm sizes, available as both single-compound 60TPI (threads per inch) and dual-compound 120TPI casings.
 There's a 120TPI dual-compound 36mm MSO coming later this year.
 With so many variants, be sure you're ordering the right tyre.

-The LCV is the latest high performance tyre from Clement and with an RRP of nearly 50 quid it's gunning for the big boys like Schwalbe and Continental.
+The LCV is the latest high performance tyre from Donnelly (formerly known as Clement) and with an RRP of 60 quid it's gunning for the big boys like Schwalbe and Continental.
 Those are pretty huge reputations to challenge, but do you know what?
 The LCV has them well in its sights.

 The LCV is designed for all-out performance, and the moment you pull it out of the box you can feel the stickiness of the rubber so you're pretty much expecting a very grippy ride, and it doesn't disappoint.

 Since 'four seasons in one day' is a description often applied to the British weather, these Michelin Power All Season Road tyres should be right at home among UK riders.
 After a typical English June, we're pleased to confirm that the performance is every bit as reliable as Michelin claims.